Skip to content

 For this gluten-free apple crisp, we took our original recipe and swapped out just a few ingredients to create the same irresistible taste in a more allergy-friendly dessert.
 Served warm with a big scoop of vanilla ice cream, it’s a fall staple that will have your guests begging for seconds!

 In the United Kingdom and Australia, the terms crisp and crumble are used to refer to the same dessert.
 Yet, in America and Canada, the two are not quite the same.
 They’re both baked fruit desserts.
-Yet, crumbles have a much softer topping similar to a streusel.
+Yet, fruit crumbles have a much softer topping similar to a coffee cake streusel.
 Meanwhile, crisps are marked by their crumbly topping that almost always contains some kind of nuts and oats.

 • Brown sugar, cinnamon, and salt are used in conjunction with melted butter and added to the topping for warm flavors and a rich taste.
 You’ll also need a pinch of nutmeg and a dash of ground cloves for the filling.